ThummeTo/FMI.jl/docs/src/features.md

 If the FMU uses a variadic callback function for messages (this is not supported by Julia at this time), you may need to activate external callbacks with the keyword `externalCallbacks=true` either ...
 - in the call `fmiInstantiate!`, for example `fmiInstantiate!(myFMU; loggingOn=true, externalCallbacks=true)` or
 - as part of the `executionConfig`, for example `myFMU.executionConfig.loggingOn=true; myFMU.executionConfig.externalCallbacks=true`
-Note, that external callbacks are currently only supported on windows.
+Note, that external callbacks are currently only supported on Windows.

 ## Model variable identification
 *FMI.jl* offers multiple ways to retrieve your model variables.
 Any function that accepts a variable identifier can handle the following argument types: